Safety Verification of Wait-Only Non-Blocking Broadcast Protocols: for Wait-Only rendez-vous protocols is P-complete

 Then from $\mconf_{k+\ell +j +3}$: $\mconf_{k+\ell + j +3} \mtransrdv{(p_0, !m_1, p_1)} \mconf_{k+\ell + j +4}$ where the rendez-vous is made with transitions $(p_0, !m_1, p_1)$ and $(q_3, ?m_1, q'_3)$ (this transition exists as $m_1 \in \Rec{q_3}$).
 By repeating $n-1$ times the run from configuration $\mconf_q$ (without the first sending of $m_1$) from $\mconf_{k+\ell + j +4}$, we reach a configuration $\mconf'_q$ such that $\mconf'_q(q_1) \geq n$. \end{itemize}

-Hence, for all $n \in \mathbb{n}$, for all $q \in S'$, there exists $\mconf_q \in \Interp{\gamma}$, such that $\mconf_q\mtransup{}\mconf'_q$ and $\mconf'_q(q) \geq n$.
-From Lemma \ref{lem:consistent-reach}, there exists $\mconf'_n$ and $\mconf_n \in \Interp{\gamma}$ such that $\mconf_n \mtrans^\ast \mconf'_n$ and for all $q \in S'$, $\mconf_n(q) \geq n$. \end{proof}
+Hence, for all $n \in \mathbb{N}$, for all $q \in S'$, there exists $\mconf_q \in \Interp{\gamma}$, such that $\mconf_q\mtransup{}\mconf'_q$ and $\mconf'_q(q) \geq n$.
+From Lemma \ref{lem:consistent-reach}, there exists $\mconf'_n$ and $\mconf_n \in \Interp{\gamma}$ such that $\mconf_n \mtrans^\ast \mconf'_n$ and for all $q \in S'$, $\mconf_n(q) \geq n$. \end{proof} \fi

-The above claim shows that, from a configuration in $\Interp{\gamma}$, we can cover $S'$ with any number of processes simultaneously.
-It remains to show that we can also cover $\Toks'$ (simultaneously with $S'$).
+\ifappendix\else The above claim shows that, from a configuration in $\Interp{\gamma}$, we can cover $S'$ with any number of processes simultaneously. \fi To prove the soundness, it remains to show that we can also cover $\Toks'$ (simultaneously with $S'$).
 However, we do not need to (and, in fact, cannot) cover all states in $\mst(\Toks')$ simultaneously: we only need to cover the states occupied by $\mconf'$.
-The proof of Lemma \ref{lem:abstract-soundness} below explains how this follows from the definition of conflict-freeness.
+In fact, this follows from the definition of conflict-freeness, as explained in the proof of Lemma \ref{lem:abstract-soundness} below.